andela-bomotoso/Hotplate/README.md

 A program to solve the hotplate problem.

 The hotplate problem requires computing a solution for the steady state heat equation in a 2D rectangular region.
-This simple problem is representative of a wide variety of problems which use a rectangular grid of values and are widely applicable in many areas.
 The physical region, and the boundary conditions, are described by this diagram:

 ![image1](picture1.png)

-Note that 0 and 100 are merely sample temperatures.
 A common way to initialize the interior points of the grid is to set them all to the average of all the values along the edges.
 As the computation progresses, the interior points are altered as described below.